Lavishgangwani/DeepLinearRegression/README.md

----

 # Linear Regression Insight

 Welcome to Linear Regression Insight, your comprehensive guide to understanding and implementing linear regression models from scratch.
-Whether you're new to machine learning or seeking to deepen your understanding, this repository is your go-to resource.
+Whether you're new to machine learning or seeking to deepen your understanding, this repository is your go-to resource.!

 ## Overview